Vertical Limit: Plot

 When Cyril loses his balance at the edge of a cliff, Monique attempts to rescue him.
 Their nitro canister falls over the cliff and explodes, causing another avalanche and killing Cyril.
-At the military station, the nitroglycerine canisters are exposed to sunlight and explode.
-Base camp tells the rescue teams to get their cases of nitro into the shade.
-Kareem and Malcolm do so, but their canister leaks fluid and explodes, killing them.
-Monique joins Peter and Wick's team.
+At the military station, the nitroglycerine canisters are exposed to sunlight and also explode.
+Base camp tells the rescue teams to get their cases of nitro into the shade, which Kareem and Malcolm do, but their canister leaks fluid and explodes anyway, killing them both.
+Monique then joins Peter and Wick's team.

-Underground, McLaren is severely injured and has lost his dex.
-Annie wants to share her supply with McLaren, but Vaughn discourages her in the belief they will need it for themselves, and McLaren will die regardless.
-Annie risks her life to retrieve a backpack across the crevasse and obtains more dexamethasone.
-She administers it to McLaren and herself, as they are both suffering from pulmonary edema.
+Underground, McLaren is severely injured and has lost his supply of dex.
+Annie wants to share her supply with McLaren, but Vaughn discourages her in the belief they will need it for themselves and McLaren will die regardless.
+Annie risks her life to retrieve a backpack across the crevasse and obtains more dexamethasone, which she administers to McLaren and herself, as they are both suffering from pulmonary edema.

-Wick finally discovers his wife's body, and an empty dex container nearby suggests that Vaughn stole hers, ensuring his own survival while leaving her to die.
-Monique, Peter, and Wick camp for the night.
-Peter is wary of Wick, who seems focused on taking revenge.
+Wick finally discovers his wife's body and an empty dex container nearby suggests that Vaughn stole hers, ensuring his own survival while leaving her to die.
+Monique, Peter and Wick camp for the night, but Peter is wary of Wick, who seems focused on taking revenge.
 Wick awakens to find that Peter and Monique have left him.

-In the crevasse, Annie falls asleep, and Vaughn kills McLaren to avoid having to give him more dex.
+In the crevasse, Annie falls asleep and Vaughn kills McLaren to avoid having to give him more dex.
 Annie and Vaughn mark the crevasse entrance by detonating a flare inside a bag of McLaren's blood, which explodes over the snow.
 Peter and Monique see the marker and use nitro to blast a hole, enabling access to the survivors.
-They drop a rope, and Vaughn harnesses Annie.
+They drop a rope and Vaughn harnesses Annie.

-Wick arrives, descends into the cave, and attaches a clip to Vaughn.
+Wick arrives, descends into the cave and attaches a clip to Vaughn.
 Monique and Peter attempt to pull Annie out of the crevasse, but an ice boulder falls, knocking Wick and Vaughn from the ledge in the crevasse and pulling Annie and Peter down.
 Monique alone remains on the ledge holding the rope from which the other four are dangling.
 This creates a scenario similar to the opening scene.
-To save Annie and Peter, and to take revenge against Vaughn, Wick cuts his rope; he and Vaughn fall to their deaths.
+To save Annie and Peter and to take revenge against Vaughn, Wick cuts his rope and he and Vaughn fall to their deaths bringing the toll to six (including Royce) for Peter to repeatedly save Annie.

-Recovering at base camp, Annie reconciles with Peter, who pays his respects at a makeshift memorial for climbers who have died on mountain.
+Recovering at base camp, Annie reconciles with Peter, who pays his respects at a makeshift memorial for climbers who have died on the mountain.

+Cast

+In addition, mountaineer Ed Viesturs has a cameo as himself.